Podcast – Sunday 20 April, 1pm, JOY 94.9 Melbourne

 In this episode, Dean Beck continues to explore the naked truth behind the evangelical ex-gay movement.

-Most of Australia’s evangelical leaders still preach that homosexuality is an abomination and a sign of depravity.
+Many of Australia’s evangelical leaders still preach that homosexuality is an abomination and a sign of depravity.
 There is a culture of fear surrounding the many secretly pro-gay leaders working in Australian evangelical churches.
 Standing up and speaking out against homophobia can cost people their livelihood, their community and family.
 Yet while quotes from Leviticus continue to emanate from the pulpit, many of the theologians who teach these pastors are themselves shifting their stance and renouncing homophobia.

 Our guests today are two such theologians.
 They have come forward to offer a new perspective and to reach out to their fellow evangelical leaders.
 Bishop John McIntyre, the Anglican bishop of Gippsland, and Reverend Dr John Capper are two of Victoria’s most respected theological educators and what they have to say leaves no doubt as to why a painful divide still remains within the Church.